pr3mn44th/sort-visualizer/README.md

 # sort-visualizer

-A Python based sorting algorithms visualizer, built using Tkinter a standard GUI library for Python.
+A Python based sorting algorithms visualizer, developed using Tkinter a standard GUI library for Python.